life4/vaa/README.md

 ## Validating data

-All schemes adopted by va has the same interface:
+All schemes adopted by `vaa` has the same interface:

 ```python
 scheme = SchemeValidator({'id': '1', 'name': 'Oleg'})